agmalpartida/brand/content/posts/Kubernetes/k8s-kustomize/index.md

 ![](assets/index_2025-02-16_19-52-30.png)

 Basically, Kustomize uses patch directive to introduce environment-specific changes on existing Base standard k8s config files without disturbing them.
+Kustomize will check the base deployment file and compare it and patch the changes accordingly.
+That’s the beauty of Kustomize.

 ## Transformers